 Khee Poh Lam

-Khee Poh Lam is an educator, researcher, architect, and consultant who specializes in lifecycle building information modeling and computational design support systems for total building performance analysis and building diagnostics.
+Khee Poh Lam is Professor Emeritus with the School of Architecture.
+He is an educator, researcher, architect, and consultant who specializes in lifecycle building information modeling and computational design support systems for total building performance analysis and building diagnostics.
 He teaches architectural design (with a focus on systems integration), building energy modeling, building controls and diagnostics, as well as acoustics and lighting.
 He has completed many major funded research projects in Singapore and the US, and his findings are widely published.
 He serves as a member of the Editorial Boards of the Journal of Building Performance Simulation, (Taylor and Francis, UK); Building Simulation: An International Journal (Springer and Tsinghua University Press); and Buildings (MDPI AG, Switzerland).

 Professor Lam was appointed by the Singapore Minister of National Development in July 2017 to a three-year term as a member of the Advisory Board of the Centre for Liveable Cities, Singapore.
 He is also a member of the Management Board, Institute of Real Estate Studies, and a Board member of the Interactive and Digital Media Institute at the National University of Singapore.